tahongtrung/biblog/_posts/2018-03-04-vietnamese-typing-on-linux.md

 Home: [http://www.trankynam.com/gotv/](http://www.trankynam.com/gotv/){:target="_blank"}

-If you know someone else pls update by leave a comment on this post, thanks!
+If you know another please leave a comment on this post, thanks!